MarioLegenda/blue-dot/README.md

     * 'if_exists' and 'if_not_exists' configuration option
 7. Service statements
 8. Repositories
+9. Filters
+    * Using configuration filters
+    * Using filters in code
-8. Statement builder
+10. Statement builder
-9. Promise interface and getting the result
+11. Promise interface and getting the result
     * Simple statement promise
     * Scenario statement promise
     * Callable promise
-10. Imports
+12. Imports
-11. Conclusion
+13. Conclusion

 ## 1. Introduction